6 PML-N, one PPP MPAs call on Buzdar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Six PML-N MPAs and one of the PPP once again met with the Punjab Chief Minister Usman Buzdar without taking their party leaders into confidence.
+LAHORE: Seven PML-N MPAs and one of the PPP once again met with the Punjab Chief Minister Usman Buzdar without taking their party leaders into confidence.